-Find a way to get around sanctions and send money to family or friends in Iran.
+Is there a way to get around sanctions to send money to loved ones in Iran?

 Sanctions and Iran

 The US sanctioned Iran after the Iranian Revolution in 1979, further expanding economic sanctions when Iran refused to give up its uranium enrichment program for nuclear weapons.
 The US Treasury Department’s Office of Foreign Assets Control severely limits US citizens from committing funds or other financial assets in Iran.

 Can I send money to someone in a country with sanctions?

 However, U.S. depository institutions are allowed to handle funds transfers, through intermediary third-country banks, to or from Iran noncommercial family remittances and travel-related remittances, among others.

 But add to this the fact that people in the US are prohibited from dealing with some specific Iranian banks due to their links with financing terrorism and it quickly becomes apparent that sending funds to Iran is very difficult.
 Most US banks will not handle a transfer to Iran for you, and popular money transfer providers like Western Union and MoneyGram don’t offer their services to Iran.

 Even if you can find a money transfer willing to help you send money to Iran you will then need to be very careful about the purpose of the transfer.
 There are several complex rules and regulations surrounding money transfers to Iran and there have been some highly publicised cases of people unwittingly falling foul of the law.
 Obtaining advice from the Office of Foreign Assets Control before sending a transfer is recommended.Back to top

 Sending money to sanctioned countries — and the potential consequences